Driving Transformation in Higher Ed

 400+ participants from colleges and universities across the country have engaged in candid discussions about the unique challenges faced by women leaders in higher education.
 We' unlocked our imaginations (drawing exercise pictured here) to develop action plans for each participant’s commitments as a leader.

-Next Dates - April 2025 and September 2025
+Next Dates - September 2025

 “Women Leading Change helped me understand and process my experiences in new and engaging ways.
 I routinely use the strategies I learned during this workshop and have recommended them to my colleagues and friends in all industries.
 The connections I made with material and people continue to serve me and drive my work in ways I could not have imagined.”